-The best kept secret in the word is how many good people there are!
+The best-kept secret in the world is how many good people there are!

 by Sr. Michael Teresa

 Joe Cali from C & C Produce gave the Little Sisters 6 tickets to bring the Residents to a Kansas City Chief’s football game.
 We decided upon Sunday, November 3 for the game against the Minnesota Vikings.
 It was a beautiful fall day with sunny skies.
 We took one Resident from each unit in the Home: Margaret – 3rd floor, Ann – 2nd floor, Leticia -1st floor, and Jean – apartment.
 Everyone was ready to go at 9 a.m. even though we are only 5.8 miles from the stadium.
 Kick-off was at Noon.

 When we got close to the stadium the traffic was already congested.
 We had a gold parking pass, but the handicapped spots were already taken so we started looking further away.
 As we started down the aisle Sr. Paul had her window down.

 “Can we help you, Sister?” asked a man passing by.

 “Help me park this car,” Sr. Paul said.

 “There is a spot right there,” the man said pointing.

 Sister looked at it as if to say “I don’t think I can do this.”

 Right away the man asked if he could park the car for her.
 Another man helped him in the back since he backed it in for her so it would be easier later.
 The second man saw the chairs in the trunk so they took everything out.